James-HoneyBadger/dreamberd-interpreter/README.md

 ### Lifetimes

-DreamBerd has a built-in garbage collector that will automatically clean up unused variables (note: this is simply Python's garbage collector, I didn't implement anything).
+GulfOfMexico has a built-in garbage collector that will automatically clean up unused variables (note: this is simply Python's garbage collector, I didn't implement anything).
 However, if you want to be extra careful, you can specify a lifetime for a variable, with a variety of units.

 ```javascript
 const const name<2> = "Luke"! // lasts for two lines